Engagement and attendance calls

 To help our students we work closely with their faculty registry.
 As students will be attending the faculty timetabled sessions daily and reporting any absences to them it is imperative we share information.

-The SEC will send weekly reports to the faculty detailing attendance and engagement levels, this information will be used to enhance the student experience and offer further support.
+The SEC will send weekly reports to the faculty detailing engagement levels.
+This information will be used to enhance the student experience and offer further support.

 All sensitive information can be excluded from our reports.
 If a student wishes their circumstance not to be shared it will remain confidential.